WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - We can add other browsers—including WebKitGTK—and see the results of that too, and not just STP.
 - The Interop project is being managed on the GitHub repo.
 If we go into the 2023 directory we can see a README that gives a lot more detail than I'm going to.
 - In Sep–Oct, we got submissions for feature proposals, but that's now come and gone.
-- We're now in the point where we're deciding what the positions of the six organisations are.
+- We're now in the point where we're deciding what the positions of the six organizations are.
 And then make a determination from that.
 A single exclusion just excludes this.
 - Will launch in January, scored somehow, which we keep discussing.
 - Got a lot of proposals for 2023—83, after 10 in 2022, and 5 in 2021.
 Partly because the project has got a lot more attention now, and a lot more attention from web developers and a lot more proposals!
-- Choosing proposals is partly a question of prioritising, what things we think are important to developers.
+- Choosing proposals is partly a question of prioritizing, what things we think are important to developers.
 - If you have opinions—if you were at Apple/Igalia people to people in your org, for everyone else speak to those at Apple (Jen, Tim, Sam), or Igalia (Eric, Brian)

 #### WebDriver